jmarsico/rsma2019/tutorials/td_dmx.md

 />

-`active` - this turns the active sending of DMX on and off `universe` - this is the DMX universe that we want to use (more on this later) `width` - total width of input geometry
+`active` - this turns the active sending of DMX on and off

-`height` - total height of input geometry
+`universe` - this is the DMX universe that we want to use (more on this later)

-`camZoom`, `camTransX`, `camTransY` - move the preview camera around to see everything. these do not affect the LED mappings.
+`scale`, `rotate`, `translate` - allow you to move your pixel points over your input video to get the correct mapping

-The most important parameters here are `width` and `height`.
-For these, enter the total height and total width of geometry that you've imported.
+`smoothing` parameters - allows you to smooth the signal, so you don't get much of the jitters that come with video-LED processes

 ## Setting up the PixLite Controller